youngtakcho/recommender/_posts/2019-04-10-Development-phase.md

 In the code 2, there are values, j_indices, indptr arrays. they are formed in the rule of CSR matrix ( data = values, j_array = JA , indptr = IA).

-And Now How to calculate Tf-idf?, the doc-term occurrence table is Term Frequency table.
+And Now How to calculate Tfidf?, the doc-term occurrence table is basically Term Frequency table.
 Tf calculation is already done.
 How about the idf value?
 Idf calculation is done with this formula.
 $$
 idf_t = \log({N = The~number~of~Total~Documents \over df_t =  The~number~of~Documents~which~contains~a~term~t})
 $$